HuanLab/ISFrag/README.md

 In-source fragments are identified from Level 3 to Level 1 fragments through functions `find.leve3()`, `find.level2()`, `find.level1()`,
 respectively.
-Each function returns a list of feature table, where each feature table contains a parent feature in the first row, with remaining rows containing candidate in-source fragment features.
+Each function returns a list of feature table, where each feature table contains a precursor feature in the first row, with remaining rows containing candidate in-source fragment features.
 Note: these functions must be used in order level 3, 2, 1.

 The `find.level3()` function takes in the `MS1directory` string, `MS1files` string vector outputted by the `generate.featuretable()`